sakugoutai/atlatl/README.md

-# Atlatl
+# atlatl
-Computer Algebra and Numerical Analysis (Symbolic and Numerical Computation) Library in Zig
+Computer Algebra and Numerical Analysis (Symbolic and Numerical Computation) Library for Zig